 Natural Areas Management Plan

-To achieve the vision of a more ecologically resilient future, the City of Wilsonville is developing a comprehensive Natural Area Management Plan (NAMP) that will guide stewardship of the City’s natural areas.
 Natural areas are vital to both the health of surrounding landscapes and the well-being of communities.
-With help from local consultant, Ash Creek Forest Management, the City is identifying existing conditions (such as the presence of non-native plants) and compiling the information into a management plan that will serve as a framework for future management goals and strategies.
+With help from local consultant, Ash Creek Forest Management, the City has identified existing conditions (such as the presence of non-native plants) and compiled the information into a plan that serves as a framework for future management goals and strategies.
+Ash Creek Forest Management specializes in natural area evaluation and vegetation management.

 - Create a general, over-arching framework for stewardship of the City’s natural areas